When Does an Injury Qualify for a Settlement?

 If you live in the Big Apple, life is likely complicated enough.
 Why make your settlement more difficult than it needs to be?

-To work alongside an attorney who will ease your burden, contact an NYC personal injury lawyer at Greenstein & Milbauer, LLP today.
+To work alongside an attorney who will ease your burden, contact a personal injury lawyer at Greenstein & Milbauer, LLP today.
 Call us at 1-800-VICTIM2 (842-8462) or fill out the contact form below to schedule a free consultation.